 Perfect, sounds like me too.

 Overwhelm can strike at any time in our lives.
 Yes, it can show up during truly challenging times.
-For me, overwhelm was at an all time high when my Dad was in the hospital recovering from a massive stroke, my husband was traveling 8 months out of the year, and I was single-handedly running an in-person and online fitness business during the week while traveling by plane to be with my Dad each weekend.
+For me, overwhelm was at an all time high when my husband was recovery from a catastrophic leg injury, my daughter was 2 years old, and I was their sole caregiver all while trying to operate my fitness business…

 But overwhelm can also rear its’ head during ‘normal’ weeks where we are juggling work, family, and social responsibilities.
 In fact, this is more common for me.
 And I tend to feel a lot of shame that I seemingly can’t handle the regular responsibilities of being an adult, or that I can’t do it all without feeling stressed about it.